Ujwal6702/Kafka-Distributed-Load-Testing-System/README.md

 ## Goal

-Design and build a distributed load-testing system that co-ordinates between
+A distributed load-testing system that co-ordinates between
 multiple driver nodes to run a highly concurrent, high-throughput load test on a
 web server.
 This system will use Kafka as a communication service.